john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 #### Trimmed Stats

-The trimmed statistics functions below are the same as the basic functions above, but they allow you
+The trimmed statistics functions below are the same as the basic functions above, but they allow you to do statistical calculations on a slightly modified dataset.

-The "trimmed" stastical functions are a covenience, meant to help you find basic stastical values with a slightly modified dataset.
 These functions are handy if you want to exclude obvious bad data points from a quick analysis.

 We calculate the trimmed mean by providing the array of data points, and a pair of min/max values to trim from: